keeganmjgreen/3D-Printed-Sensors-Development-Platform/Introduction.md

 All information provided within this manual has been gathered from reliable sources and internal development, however Monti provides no warranty of the correctness of any information provided in this manual.

+# Warranty Information #

+Monti 3D Printing Solutions offers no warranty to any sensor produced or calibrated through Pithon manufacturing methods.
+Additionally, Monti provides no warranty for any aspect of all Pithon manufacturing and calibration processes.
+Subscription and availability of Pithon services, including documentation, may be cancelled at any time, for any reason.

+# Customer Support #

+TODO: GF

 # Safety #

 ## Safety Messages ##